-17 Again, the fact that this Guidance Note only addresses the contents ASX expects to be included in the SLA for a material outsourcing arrangement should not be taken as inferring that a participant need not have appropriate SLA for a non-material offshoring arrangement.
+Again, the fact that this Guidance Note only addresses the contents ASX expects to be included in the SLA for a material outsourcing arrangement should not be taken as inferring that a participant need not have appropriate SLA for a non-material offshoring arrangement.

-18 Again, further guidance on business continuity arrangements can be found in ASX [Name of Rules] Operating Rules Guidance Note 10 Business Continuity and Disaster Recovery.
+18 Again, further guidance on business continuity arrangements can be found in ASX Clear Operating Rules Guidance Note 10 Business Continuity and Disaster Recovery.